JacobMacInnis/primethree-server/README.md

 the response object shows the number sent, the first prime number that contains '123', the index shows this is the 187th prime number, the date submitted and the id of the new addition to the Mongo database.

 ### GET Route `/api/primes`

+The GET route responds with an array of objects of previous results from the POST route.

+#### ex...

 ```javascript
 [